 Studies assessing awareness, knowledge and attitude of CBCT among dentists and specialists are rare.
 This study used a questionnaire to assess the level of knowledge regarding CBCT among a sample of Yemeni dentists and specialists.
-Correct diagnosis and treatment planning of patients seeking various dental procedures sometimes need several radiographic imaging techniques [16, 17].
-Among those radiographic techniques, CBCT has been shown to have a wide application in dentistry [18, 19].
+Correct diagnosis and treatment planning of patients seeking various dental procedures sometimes need several radiographic imaging techniques^{16,17}.
+Among those radiographic techniques, CBCT has been shown to have a wide application in dentistry^{18,19}.
 This study showed that more than half of respondents (67.3%) were aware of CBCT.
-In contrast, a higher percentage was published by Rai et al5 in their study among Indian dentists and a lower percentage was obtained by Aditya et al6 who reported that low awareness regarding applications of CBCT among practitioners causes widely less use of CBCT in clinical practice [20, 21].
+In contrast, a higher percentage was published by Rai et al.20, in their study among Indian dentists and a lower percentage were obtained by Aditya et al.21, who reported that low awareness regarding applications of CBCT among practitioners causes widely less use of CBCT in clinical practice^{20,21}.
 They reported that the majority of their participants did not advice CBCT at all or advice in less than one-fourth of their cases.
-This could be due to low availability of the technique, high cost or inability of case selection for CBCT imaging by the dentists [21].

-The current study revealed that, the main reasons for ordering CBCT were less radiation dose(26%) followed by short time (24%).
-This was in agreement with the findings published by Rai et al. [20] and also Chau and Fung [22]who mentioned that CBCT causes the lowest radiation dose to the organs.
-A higher value was recorded by Balabaskaran and Srinivasan8 in which 80.48% of participants revealed that the most advantage of CBCT over CT was the lower radiation.
-About 87.8% revealed that CBCT offers enhanced diagnosis at a lower dose than CT [23].
-Male dentists, dental specialists, and those who were in academic position were more aware of CBCT in dental radiology and used/ordered more digital imaging modalities.
-About two thirds (67.3%) of the respondents were aware of CBCT in dental radiology.
-To a great extent, similar findings were seen in Turkey, Middle East, and India by Kamburoglu et al. [24], Zain Alabdeen, and El Khateeb [25]and Rai et al. [20], respectively.
-Other studies showed less awareness amongst the dentists regarding applications of CBCT in India which could be due to lack of availability of CBCT centers and non-inclusion of CBCT training during dental education [21, 26, 27].
-In Turkey, Kamburoglu et al noted in their study among Turkish dental students that there was a very low awareness about CBCT [24].
+This could be due to low availability of the technique, high cost or inability of case selection for CBCT imaging by the dentists21.
+The current study revealed that, the main reasons for ordering CBCT were less radiation dose (26%) followed by short time (24%).
+This was in agreement with the findings published by Rai et al.20, and also Chau and Fung22 who mentioned that CBCT causes the lowest radiation dose to the organs.
+A higher value was recorded by Balabaskaran and Srinivasan in which 80.48% of participants revealed that the most advantage of CBCT over CT was the lower radiation.
+About 87.8% revealed that CBCT offers enhanced diagnosis at a lower dose than CT^{23} .